kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

-As last step of learning how to run Dart on Cloud Run, we need to learn how to deploy the function on Cloud Run.
+As last step about Cloud Run,

+we need to learn how to deploy the function on Cloud Run.

 But don't worry, it's simple, just use `gcloud` CLI.